Tatekii/homepage/docs/IMAGE-OPTIMIZATION-WEBPACK-PLUGIN.md

 ## How It Works

-The plugin hooks into webpack's `afterEmit` lifecycle, which means it runs after all assets have been emitted to the output directory.
+The plugin hooks into webpack's `emit` lifecycle, which runs before files are emitted to disk.
 This ensures that:

 1. All normal webpack processing is completed first
 2. The optimization doesn't interfere with the main build process
 3. It works in both development and production modes
+4. It can cache results between builds for improved performance

 ## Usage